 Cravings occur frequently during pregnancy, but certain cravings, like chomping on ice, may indicate something potentially more serious than a craving for pickles and ice cream.
-An urge to eat non-nutritive substances, a condition called pica, can occur in pregnant women with low iron levels.
-On the other hand, ice cravings, known medically as pagophagia, don't necessarily mean you have a nutrient deficiency, which a blood test can diagnose.
+An urge to eat nonnutritive substances, a condition called pica, can occur in pregnant women with low iron levels.
+On the other hand, craving ice while pregnant, known medically as pagophagia, doesn't necessarily mean you have a nutrient deficiency, which a blood test can diagnose.
 While eating ice doesn't cause any harm during pregnancy, it may be hard on your teeth.

 Pica in Pregnancy

 The desire to eat ice is just one type of craving seen during pregnancy.
-Women may also crave starch, dirt, clay or paper.
-Women who eat ice during pregnancy may do so because it soothes the sore and irritated tongue often seen in iron deficient patients, a 2007 "Los Angeles Times" article suggests.
+Women may also find themselves craving chalk, starch, dirt, clay or paper.
+Women who eat ice during pregnancy may do so because of iron deficiency, a Healthline article suggests.
 An ice craving that appears in pregnancy may disappear once you deliver.

 Diagnosing Iron Deficiency

-Pica can be a symptom of obsessive-compulsive disorder rather than an sign of nutritional deficiency.
+Pica can be a symptom of obsessive-compulsive disorder rather than a sign of nutritional deficiency.
 An ice-eating compulsion is less harmful than eating dirt or starch, substances that can interfere with nutrition and introduce parasites into the gastrointestinal tract.
 If iron deficiency causes ice eating, the compulsion will decrease once the iron deficiency improves.
-If you're not anemic, just don't chew pieces large enough to choke on--and take it easy on your teeth.
+If you're not anemic and have the craving for ice while pregnant, just don't chew pieces large enough to choke on — and take it easy on your teeth.